nomadyus/udacity-deep-learning/README.md

-# Deep Learning cource by Udacity
+# Deep Learning course by Udacity
 Project containing all the assignments and notes from the [Deep Learning by Google](https://www.udacity.com/course/deep-learning--ud730) free course provided by Udacity

 ## Course information